maxsheridan/blog/content/posts/post-01.md

 category: Teaching
 ---

-I was 25 when I read Dylan Thomas’ **Lament Poem** to a room of amateur poets at one of their monthly gatherings in Urbana-Champaign, Illinois.
+I was 25 when I read Dylan Thomas’ **Lament Poem** to a room of amateur poets at one of their monthly gatherings in Champaign, Illinois.

 As Dylan Thomas.